vEnhance/1802/src/paraint.typ

   then the *scalar-field line integral* of $f$ is defined by
   $ int_("start time")^("stop time") f(bf(r)(t)) lr(|bf(r)'(t)|) dif t. $
 ]
+#typesig[
+  The scalar-field line integral (and hence arc length as well) outputs a scalar.
+]

 Note that arc length is just letting $f$ be the constant function $1$.
 We'll pretty much only use this generalization for mass/density type questions, and nowhere else.